SahilAggarwal2004/react-text-to-speech/website/docs/usage/speech.md

 }
 ```

+> You can also optionally enable inline processing controls using the `enableDirectives` option — useful for dynamically adjusting things like pitch, rate, volume, or inserting pauses directly within your text content.
+> Example: `[[rate=1.2]] This is spoken faster.`
+> See [Directives](/docs/usage/directives) for all supported options.

 ## Usage with Markdown

 Like `useSpeech` hook, the `<Speech>` component can also be used along with markdown. <a href="/docs/usage/useSpeech#usage-with-markdown" target="_blank">Refer Here</a>